amgaina/Restaurant_Name_Generator/README.md

     ```bash
     pip install -r requirements.txt
     ```
-5. Create the secret API key from the OpenAI:
+5. Create the secret API key from the OpenAI.
 6. Run the main file:

     ```bash